dotnet/samples/core/interop/IDynamicInterfaceCastable/README.md

     * The C++ compiler (`cl.exe` or `g++`) and `dotnet` must be the same bitness (32-bit versus 64-bit).
       * On Windows, the sample is set up to use the bitness of `dotnet` to find the corresponding `cl.exe`

-1) Navigate to the root directory and run `dotnet build`
+1) Navigate to the root directory.

 1) Run the sample.
 Do one of the following: